splite/Godot_Film_Grain_Shader/README.md

 * Consider support of disabling Film Grain at all via ingame menu (some guys are alergic about this effect)

 ## Licence
-Mathiash released his shader under [Creative Commons Attribution 3.0 (CC-by-30)](https://creativecommons.org/licenses/by/3.0/).
+Martinsh released his shader under [Creative Commons Attribution 3.0 (CC-by-30)](https://creativecommons.org/licenses/by/3.0/).
 You have to attribute him.

 My tutorial is licensed under [Public Domain (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).
 Do what you want.